 What is an X-ray?

-X-rays find it harder to pass through dense parts of the body such as bone therefore they show up white on scans.
-Therefore, darker areas on images indicate where there is damage.
-Less dense parts of the body such as heart and lungs appear darker on the scans too.
+X-rays use radiation, which finds it harder to pass through dense parts of the body such as bone, which shows up white on scans.
+Darker areas on images indicate where there is damage.